ember-intl/ember-intl/docs/ember-service-api.md

 **locale**

 Set/get the current locale for your application.
 The value can either be a String or an Array of Strings.
-When providing an array, the `t` helper and `t` method will attempted to try all the locales in order when resolving a translation key.
+When providing an array, the `t` helper and `t` method will attempt to try all the locales in order when resolving a translation key.
 This is useful if you want to always fallback to another locale when a translation may be missing.

 **locales** _readOnly_